-Our business and financial condition have been, and are expected to continue to be impacted by recent macroeconomic trends affecting our markets and industry such as higher inflation, rising interest rates, the effects of supply chain challenges, cessation of government aid programs, uncertainty regarding an economic recession and associated decreases in consumer discretionary income.
-For example, decreases in consumer discretionary income due to inflationary or recessionary economic pressures and rising interest rates, as well as cessation of government aid, have adversely impacted and continue to adversely impact order volumes, customer retention, and demand for premium or discretionary grocery purchases.
-In addition, inflationary pressures in 2022 and the first nine months of 2023 have resulted in higher GTV and average order values.
-However, customers have also been purchasing fewer items on average per order on Instacart, partially offsetting the effects of inflation on average order values.
-These factors and the magnitude of their effects are expected to cause our average order value to continue fluctuating.
-As inflation wanes, we expect growth in average order value to be a smaller driver of GTV growth.
-These macroeconomic trends have also caused advertisers, including our brand partners, to decrease spending and reduce their budgets and have heightened our brand partners' focus on profitability.
-As a result, we expect the growth of our advertising and other revenue to be negatively impacted over the near term.
+Our business, financial condition, and key business metrics have been, and are expected to continue to be impacted by recent macroeconomic trends affecting our markets and industry such as higher inflation, rising interest rates, the effects of supply chain challenges, cessation of government aid programs, geopolitical conflicts, uncertainty regarding an economic recession and associated decreases in consumer discretionary income, and the effects of severe weather patterns.
+For example, decreases in consumer discretionary income due to inflationary or recessionary economic pressures and rising interest rates, as well as cessation of government aid, have adversely impacted and continue to adversely impact order volumes, customer acquisition and retention, changing consumer preferences, and demand for premium or discretionary grocery purchases.